top of page

 Number of Treatments Recommended

 After the initial evaluation, a trial course of acupuncture is recommended.
 This usually consists of four to six visits during a three or four-week period.
-If the patient is experiencing acute or even chronic pain, I personally expect to have a 20 to 30% reduction in pain after the first treatment.
+If the patient is experiencing acute or even chronic pain, Dr. B personally expects to have a 20 to 30% reduction in pain after the first treatment.
 How long this reduced pain lasts varies from patient to patient and depends on the patient’s overall health and various other cofactors.
 Acupuncture has a cumulative effect, with each treatment building upon the last.
 As patients experience improvement in their condition, treatments may be extended once a week to every other week, every three weeks, monthly, and eventually seasonally.
 Consistency in the treatment plan will produce consistent results.
 Chronic problems generally require more treatment than acute problems.
-My goal is to get you feeling better, period.
-If that is not happening then we change course and direction or I find you someone that can better serve you.
+Our goal is to get you feeling better, period.
+If that is not happening then we change course and direction or we find you someone that can better serve you.

 Facts About Acupuncture